Homogeneous catalysis: Carbonylations

 Hydroformylation, a prominent form of carbonylation, involves the addition of H and "C(O)H" across a double bond.
 This process is almost exclusively conducted with soluble rhodium- and cobalt-containing complexes.

 A related carbonylation is the conversion of alcohols to carboxylic acids.
 MeOH and CO react in the presence of homogeneous catalysts to give acetic acid, as practiced in the Monsanto process and Cativa processes.
 Related reactions include hydrocarboxylation and hydroesterifications.

 Polymerization and metathesis of alkenes

 A number of polyolefins, e.g. polyethylene and polypropylene, are produced from ethylene and propylene by Ziegler-Natta catalysis.
 Heterogeneous catalysts dominate, but many soluble catalysts are employed especially for stereospecific polymers.
 Olefin metathesis is usually catalyzed heterogeneously in industry, but homogeneous variants are valuable in fine chemical synthesis.

 Oxidations

 Homogeneous catalysts are also used in a variety of oxidations.
-Is the Wacker process, acetaldehyde is produced from ethene and oxygen.
+In the Wacker process, acetaldehyde is produced from ethene and oxygen.
 Many non-organometallic complexes are also widely used in catalysis, e.g. for the production of terephthalic acid from xylene.
 Alkenes are epoxidized and dihydroxylated by metal complexes, as illustrated by the Halcon process and the Sharpless dihydroxylation.